tursilion/vgmcomp2/Players/libtivgm2/readme.txt

     Inputs:  none
     Purpose: Run one frame of the current song.
 Returns quickly if no song is active.
     C okay?: ** No **.
 Use CALL_PLAYER_SID macro.
     Asm?   : no input values.
              no return value.
              corrupts all registers but r10.
 Modifies all data structures.

+SIDLoop30()
+    File:    CSIDPlayTI30Hz.asm
+    Return:  void
+    Inputs:  none
+    Purpose: Run one half of one frame of the current song.
+Returns quickly if no song is active.
+    C okay?: ** No **.
+Use CALL_PLAYER_SID30 macro.
+    Asm?   : no input values.
+             no return value.
+             corrupts all registers but r10.
+Modifies all data structures.